mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+August 12, 2020
+- Add timeout to prestop scripts
+- Add quiz and checkwork to dmz-lab
+- Restarting the dmz-lab without -r option broke routing out of the ISP.
+- Allow multiple files for time\_delim results.

 August 6, 2020
 - Bug in error handling when X11 socket is missing
 - Commas in quiz questions led to parse errors